srazash/dsazig/Notes.md

 - balanced - a tree is perfectly balanced when all nodes children have the same height
 - branching factor - the amount of children a tree has

+### Traversals

+There are different ways we can visit the nodes of a tree:

+- pre order: the root node value is the first we return
+- in order: the root is the middle value we return
+- post order: the root value is the last we return

+The time complexity of traversing a tree is O(N).

 ## Tree Search